SteveMacenski/spatio_temporal_voxel_layer/README.md

     expected_update_rate: 0.0    #default 0, if not updating at this rate at least, remove from buffer
     observation_persistence: 0.0 #default 0, use all measurements taken during now-value, 0=latest
     inf_is_valid: false          #default false, for laser scans
+    clear_after_reading: true    #default false, clear the buffer after the layer gets readings from it
+    voxel_filter: true           #default off, apply voxel filter to sensor, recommend on
   rgbd1_clear:
     data_type: PointCloud2
     topic: camera1/depth/points